garbear/unqlocked/README.txt

 == Creating your own theme ==
 A theme is an XML file with the following tags:
 * <background>
     This color (AARRGGBB) is applied fullscreen.
-If the AA channel is less than FF, the background will be slightly transparent.
-This means that when being run as a script, the skin will still be visible; when being run as a screensaver, the underlying window is black, so the background will just appear darker than it should.
+In screensaver mode, the alpha channel is ignore and the background is fully opaque.
 Skin color names can also be used here (but the skin must support it, so try to stick with common names).
 * <image>
     An optional image behind the clock.
 Attributes "width" and "height" can be specified (the image is always centered).
 If width and height are set to